coreboot/coreboot/Documentation/getting_started/writing_documentation.md

 ### Install Sphinx

-Please follow this official [guide].
+Please follow this official [guide] to install sphinx.
+You will also need python-recommonmark for sphinx to be able to handle markdown documenation.

 ### Optional